sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 (yes, I just made that number up).
 We also want to be able to say something that expresses the degree of certainty that we have in our guess.
 For example, it would be nice to be able to say that there is a 95\% chance that the true mean lies between 109 and 121.
-The name for thit is a **confidence interval** for the mean.
+The name for this is a **confidence interval** for the mean.

 Armed with an understanding of sampling distributions, constructing a